 - Improving retention of physicians, particularly younger physicians;

-- Ensuring 3-7 percent annual growth in graduations from NP and PA education programs so the number of graduates keeps pace with projected demand;
+- Ensuring 3 to 7% annual growth in graduations from NP and PA education programs so the number of graduates keeps pace with projected demand;

 - Expanding team-based primary care models that maximize the use of all clinicians, and supporting alignment of insurance reimbursement with team-based care; and

 - Ensuring scope-of-practice regulations for NPs and PAs maximize their capacity to provide primary care and to work at the highest level of their education and knowledge.

 Primary Care Becoming More Integral in Health Care Delivery